 One of the most convenient and effective ways for killing cockroaches is with an ultrasonic pest repellent.
 These devices come in all shapes and sizes and you can use them both indoors and outdoors.

 They are very effective at emitting high-frequency sounds that are irritating to cockroaches as well as other pests without harming humans and pets in any way (they just make a high-pitch sound).

 The sound produced by these devices is very unpleasant for pest insects such as roaches, ants, termites, etc., but will not affect humans or pets in any way as it is outside of our hearing range.

 You can place these devices anywhere in your home where there is evidence of cockroach infestation–they are likely to die from the sound, anyway!

 A well-known method for killing cockroaches is through pesticides or poisons that contain chemicals such as boric acid, borax, arsenic, lead arsenate, carbaryl (Sevin), pyrethrin, etc., which are harmful to humans if ingested.

-We should only use these products when necessary with proper precautions taken when handling them as they can cause harm if ingested by children or pets (hence why they should only be used when necessary).
+We should only use these products when necessary for proper precautions taken when handling them, as they can cause harm if ingested by children or pets (hence why they should only be used when necessary).